 The Migration Museum explores how the movement of people to and from the UK across the ages has made us who we are – as individuals and as nations.

-Admission: Free – no booking
+Free admission – no booking

 Plan your visit